The Ultimate Guide to Contract Storage: Best Practices & CLM Benefits

 3. Cloud storage

-Cloud storage involves storing contracts on remote servers, allowing access from multiple devices and locations over the internet.
+Cloud-based contract storage involves storing contracts on remote servers, allowing access from multiple devices and locations over the internet.
+It is one of the most popular options for contract document storage among growing teams.
 Contracts are saved in cloud platforms like Google Drive and OneDrive, providing flexibility in storage and access.

 Pros and cons of cloud storage